-School Board Members shall participate in the Florida Retirement System and are eligible for social security through regular deductions from their salaries.
+School Board members shall participate in the Florida Retirement System and are eligible for Social Security through regular deductions from their salaries.

-In the event a School Board member is a former member of a State retirement system, that member shall have the option of continuing to receive his retirement benefits and his salary as a Board member (in which event only social security will be deducted once he has paid \$500.), or he may make immediate application to the Division of Retirement at the Carlton Building in Tallahassee, 32304, upon his re-employment, to suspend his retirement benefits, have his service as a Board member counted as retirement service and have his retirement recomputed at a later date.
-Written application to the Division of Retirement should include his social security number.
-(Rules and Regulations of the Florida Retirement System, 22B-4.12, paragraphs E and F.)
+In the event a School Board member is a former member of a State retirement system, that member shall have the option of continuing to receive his retirement benefits and his salary as a Board member (in which event only Social Security will be deducted once he has been paid \$500.00), or he may make immediate application to the Division of Retirement in Tallahassee upon his retirement to suspend his retirement benefits, have his service as a Board member counted as retirement recomputed at a later date.
+Written application to the Division of Retirement should include his Social Security number.